sabrahermassi/Website-monitor/README.md

 Configuration
 -------------

-Website-checker-Database-writer can be configured using the config.yaml file in the root directory.
+Website-monitor can be configured using the config.yaml file in the root directory.
 The following params are available:

 KafkaProducer configurations:
 - `topic_name`: The name of the Kafka topic to publish check results to